• Skip to primary navigation

 • Place a small pot on the stove and add all the ingredients for the caramel sauce.

-• Preheat your oven to 375F.
+• While the caramel is simmering, preheat your oven to 375F.

 • Place the tray in the oven and bake for 5 minutes, until the caramel sauce is bubbling.

-• While the crackers and caramel are baking melt the chocolate by breaking the chocolate bars into pieces and placing them into a microwave safe dish.
+• While the crackers and caramel are baking, melt the chocolate by breaking the chocolate bars into pieces and placing them into a microwave safe dish.
 Microwave on high for 20-30 second intervals until the chocolate is melted.

 • When the crackers and caramel are done, remove them from the oven and let cool for a few minutes.

 • Pour the melted chocolate over the caramel layer and spread evenly until smooth.
+Place the tray in the freezer for about an hour to harden the chocolate.

 • Melt the coconut manna in the microwave by heating the jar for 30-60 seconds on high (this will depend on how full your jar is).